pateskinasy/pateskinasy.github.io/_posts/2020-04-12-information-asymmetry-in-times-of-crisis.md

 ## **So, as I gather input for [Focus Fork](http://focusfork.com/), the request is:**

+(independently of where in the world you are located)

 1. Several organizations have been selling or donating essential equipment, materials, services, test kits and design packages/out-licensing. **Should you want to list your organization's resources**, please enter your details into [Resources](https://bit.ly/resources_info_gathering_focus_fork).
 Please also enter your details into [Resources](https://bit.ly/resources_info_gathering_focus_fork), should you be looking for suppliers/providers of essential resources.

 2. Several tech companies are offering paid remote apprenticeship jobs to people outside tech. **Should you also want to list apprenticeship opportunities**, please enter your details into [Apprenticeships](https://bit.ly/apprenticeships_info_gathering_focus_fork).
 Same for potential apprenticeship applicants, please also enter your details into [Apprenticeships](https://bit.ly/apprenticeships_info_gathering_focus_fork).